Nickyzj/mynotes/interview/project-manager-interview-questions.md

 ## what are the most important skills of a project manager

-> a competent project manager will need to have numerous skills and attributes to be successful. however, the most important ones are planning and execution.
+> a **competent** project manager will need to have numerous skills and attributes to be successful. however, the most important ones are **planning and execution**.
 >
-> as a project manager you are ultimately responsible for delivering the project on time and to budget. the only way you can successfully achieve these goals is to plan thoroughly and execute the delivery of your plan. if you fail in these two areas, the client, or your employer, is let down and the consequences can be far reaching.
+> as a project manager you are ultimately **responsible for delivering the project on time and to budget**. the only way you can successfully achieve these goals is to plan thoroughly and execute the delivery of your plan. if you fail in these two areas, the client, or your employer, is let down and the consequences can be far reaching.
 >
-> in addition to planning effectively and the thorough execution of the plan, you also need to communicate effectively (both in writing and verbally), have outstanding motivational skills, be enthusiastic about the project, have a flexible approach to working, be a great negotiator, be unwavering in the face of adversity and challenges and also be confident in your own and your teams abilities.
+> in addition to planning effectively and the thorough execution of the plan, you also need to **communicate effectively** (both in writing and verbally), have outstanding **motivational skills**, be enthusiastic about the project, have a **flexible** approach to working, be a great negotiator, be unwavering in the face of adversity and challenges and also be confident in your own and your teams abilities.
 >
 > i believe i have all of these skills and qualities and can be relied upon to deliver fantastic results, on budget and also on time.